druidfi/stonehenge/examples/drupal9/README.md

 $ make down
 ```

-This will put down the container and remove the drupal folder.
+This will put down the containers.